 Surveys are one of the simplest but most profound feedback mechanisms available to you as a marketer.
-Savvy marketers SHOULD ALWAYS gauge their clients’ satisfactions and dissatisfactions with their product or service.
+Savvy marketers SHOULD always be gauging their clients’ satisfactions and dissatisfactions with their product or service.

 Do they love it?
 If not, what don’t they love?
-What would they change so that they will love it?
+How would they like it changed so they will love it?
 And once we get them to love it, how do we get them to refer others?

 Yes, many of these questions are basic but I find the majority of marketers commit the sin of thinking they know their audiences inside and out.
-You may know your audiences better than anyone else in your company, but your audiences’ likes and dislikes are a fickle thing changing all the time.
-So, surveys are a great way of aggregating real-time data to optimize your customer’s experience.
-You also minimize the steps your potential customers take to discover your product’s aha moment.
+You may know your audiences better than anyone else in your company but your audiences likes and dislikes are a fickle thing that changes more than we’d like to admit.
+So surveys are a great way of aggregating real-time data to optimize your customer’s experience as well as minimizing the steps your potential customers take to discover your product’s aha moment.

-Have you had success utilizing surveys?
-I’d love to hear a few questions you use to illicit responses!
+Have you had a lot of success utilizing surveys?
+I’d love to hear a few questions you use to illicit some great responses!

-As we’ve helped startups and small businesses gain product market fit and scale growth hacking protocols, we’ve used four to five different surveying tools.
-All of them have pro’s and con’s but for my money, Typeform is hard to beat (partly because it’s awesome and free).
-By the way, we’re not compensated by them in any way, this is a true recommendation!
+As we’ve helped businesses gain product market fit and scale growth hacking protocols, we’ve used four to five different surveying tools.
+All of them have pro’s and con’s but for my money (partly because it’s awesome and free), Typeform is hard to beat.
+Btw, we’re not compensated by them in any way, this is a true recommendation! 🙂